 Its Jungle is hot and humid.
 It usually rains throughout the year.
 However, in its wet season, from November to March, it’s truly rainy (with heavy downpours).

-Wherever you decide to go while planning a trip to Peru, this country’s vibrant culture will always brighten your adventure.
+While planning a trip to Peru, you must consider the weather and the regions, but this country’s vibrant culture will always brighten your adventure!

 5. National Public Holidays & Local Feasts

 During national public holidays in Peru, the prices of the tourist services usually increase.
 However, it can be an opportunity to be a participant in Peruvians traditions and customs.
 These days are: